ShuvenduRoy/UnMixMatch/README.md

 This settings will run UnMixMatch on CIFAR-10 with 40 labels per class and get and accuracy of 47.91&plusmn;1.1.

 ### Acknowledgement
-We would like to thank the authors of the following repositories for releasing their code.
-The implementation of UnMixMatch is build over the implementation of ReMixMatch from this repository: https://github.com/TorchSSL/TorchSSL
+We thank the authors of the following repositories for releasing their code.
+The implementation of UnMixMatch is built over the implementation of ReMixMatch from this repository: https://github.com/TorchSSL/TorchSSL

 ## Citing UnMixMatch